Maize

 UKO has access to a desktop machine with constant uptime and modern specifications named Maize.

-It is highly recommended that all scheduler group members use Maize to avoid nuances in different GNU/Linux environments.
-Maize also includes all of the tools required to participate in scheduler development.
+It is highly recommended that all group members use Maize for kernel development to avoid nuances in different GNU/Linux environments.
+Shared use of Maize also lets us ensure that if something we’re planning to do requires tools, we all have access to them.

 Request a Maize Account

 You must have an existing user account to access Maize.
-Contact kernel@umn.edu with your student x500 to get access to your own user account.
+Contact kernel@umn.edu with your student x500 to get access to your own user account, or use the /maize-invite command in Discord.

 Accessing Maize